SteveJustin1963/tec-SCOPE/README.md

 ## Dobsons = a simple type of reflector telescope
-Dobsons are just pushed by hand on a low friction mount. this system works really well and settles very fast after pushing. but depending where your looking, stars or objects move out of view due to the earths rotation. u dont notice that when u look up with your eyes, but soon as u look thru the scope u will and with the moon its incredibly fast. if ur looking at the moon and its moving fast out of view u want to push it to keep up, but soon as u do we always push the wrong way as the image is inverted. we have to take our eye away and do it externally or with a laser pointer or dot finder. i have even pulled the eye peice out (mine is a very loose fit) and watched the reflection of light in the eye peice tube to get a sense of diection to go in. also small pushes to keep up are always too big and we lose the target anyway. fixing this with software and hardware would be nice.
+Dobsons are just pushed by hand on a low friction mount. this system works really well and settles very fast after pushing. but depending where your looking, stars or objects move out of view due to the earths rotation. u don't notice that when u look up with your eyes, but soon as u look thru the scope u will and with the moon its incredibly fast. if ur looking at the moon and its moving fast out of view u want to push it to keep up, but soon as u do we always push the wrong way as the image is inverted. we have to take our eye away and do it externally or with a laser pointer or dot finder. i have even pulled the eye piece out (mine is a very loose fit) and watched the reflection of light in the eye piece tube to get a sense of direction to go in. also small pushes to keep up are always too big and we lose the target anyway. fixing this with software and hardware would be nice.

 ## reading
-we need to read the alt and azimuth (and later inputting). they are angle measurements. we need to locate the axis of these and mount some kind of reader and turn that into numbers we can crudley use, so a mechanical compass and protractor, or their electronic equivalents. an angle gauge and or a compass can be had for under $20 online from asia online. when getting the azimuth from the compass don't forget to compensate and convert magnetic north to real north, sydney need about 12 added. it varies all over the world. now we have a calibration reference. next step in measuring electronically we could measure with a simple R pot and feed this into a mcu that has adc but our tec1 lacks this in this design so we instead make R part of an 555 oscillator circuit, once calibrated for a correct starting position, R will change at various points of rotation so we interpolate the missing R vales in between and then convert them into angles, so the period or freq wrt a counter or code loop can be converted to angles.
+we need to read the alt and azimuth (and later inputting). they are angle measurements. we need to locate the axis of these and mount some kind of reader and turn that into numbers we can crudely use, so a mechanical compass and protractor, or their electronic equivalents. an angle gauge and or a compass can be had for under $20 online from Asia online. when getting the azimuth from the compass don't forget to compensate and convert magnetic north to real north, Sydney need about 12 added. it varies all over the world. now we have a calibration reference. next step in measuring electronically we could measure with a simple R pot and feed this into a MCU that has ADC but our tec1 lacks this in this design so we instead make R part of an 555 oscillator circuit, once calibrated for a correct starting position, R will change at various points of rotation so we interpolate the missing R vales in between and then convert them into angles, so the period or freq wrt a counter or code loop can be converted to angles.

 ## cct